meatware/genomics_test/README.md

 Two methods of deploying the Terraform code are included here.
 V2 is a dryer method that also uses a remote s3/dynamodb backend

+#### Serverless Function Overview
+Exif-Ripper is a serverless application that attaches an event triggering rule to "watch" a source s3 bucket for the upload of any jpg file.
+When this happens an AWS event invokes a lambda function written in python which strips the exif data from the jpg and writes the "sanitised" jpg to a destination bucket.
+The lambda function reads & processes the image directly in memory so does not inefficiently write the file to a scratch volume.

 #### Directory structure
 ```
 .